SpencerDeMera/CPSC-449-Project-1/Project4/README.md

 ## Issues & Incomplete Functionalities
 * Issues
+    * (project 4): Greenstalk message queue issues
+        * Unsure if implementation of Greenstalk message queue for verifying poll and post ID's is correct / desired one
+    * (project 4): Some endpoints from Project 3 appear to be non-functional and/or broken when accessed
+        * Code was never changed yet issue persists with no indication of why
+            * Issue showed up Friday afternoon 12/17/2021 without explanation
+    * (Project 3): Foreman is non-operable on both our WSL & Tuffix installations regardless of restarts OR reinstalls
+        * All components work separately and together when using `hug -f <filename>` commands
+            * There is no guarentee that all will work with foreman together unfortunately
+            * Insufficient information available & time to complete
-    * Number in place of `username` value on JSON output after new user is created
+    * (Project 2): Number in place of `username` value on JSON output after new user is created
         * addUser will output JSON with the number of users instead of username in `username` when displayed after run
         * The actual new user object created by addUser will actually have the created username value in `username`
             * Not sure what is causing said issue, insufficent time to resolve issue
-    * (Project 3) Foreman is non-operable on both our WSL & Tuffix installations regardless of restarts OR reinstalls
-        * All components work separately and together when using `hug -f <filename>` commands
-            * There is no guarentee that all will work with foreman together unfortunately
-            * Insufficient information available & time to complete
 * Incomplete functions
+    * (project 4): Unsure of functionality of newAsyncPost() endpoint
+        * We could not find a way / understand how to facilitate or verify the passing of message queue to postConsumer.py
+            * Implementation theoretically works but we were not able to test
-    * Repost code is fully implemented but the server throws HTTP 405 upon POST request
+    * (Project 2): Repost code is fully implemented but the server throws HTTP 405 upon POST request
         * Insufficient time to resolve issue

 ## Credits